Graduate School - Letters of Recommendation

 Although it can vary, generally, you will be asked for three letters.
 We recommend that you send only the number of letters requested.
-Admissions committees do not have enough time to read extra credentials.
+Admissions committees do not have enough time to read extra credential

 The best letter writers are those that know you well and can provide an evaluation of your ability to perform and succeed at the graduate level.

 Graduate and professional school admissions people tell us the following make the best letter writers:

 - Someone with the title of "Professor"